lamat1111/Voices-of-Freedom/characters.md

 ## Renaissance and Enlightenment (1500-1800)

+* Giordano Bruno
+  (Male, 1548-1600, Nola, Italy)
+  Philosopher, mathematician, and astronomer who advocated for the infinite universe and free thought, executed for his beliefs

 * Mary Wollstonecraft
   (Female, 1759, London, England)
   Writer and philosopher who wrote "A Vindication of the Rights of Woman"